 USDA Symbol: GLGO

 Both the stems and deeply divided, three-lobed leaves of this short-lived perennial are quite hairy.
 It is a spreading plant forming a low mat 3 ft. wide.
-Bright, pink-purple, tubular flowers are grouped together in rounded clusters atop several 6-8 in. stems.
+Bright, pink-purple, tubular flowers are grouped together in rounded clusters atop several 6-18 in. stems.
 This plant is not as drought tolerant as its desert environment suggests.
 The flowering season is dependent on moisture.
-In some parts of its range, pink verbena may flower as early as February or as late as October.
+In some parts of its range, Pink Verbena may flower throughout the year.

 This species is a member of the verbena family (family Verbenaceae), which includes about 75 genera and 3,000 species of herbs, shrubs, and trees, mostly of tropical and warm temperate regions.
 Among them, teak is a highly prized furniture wood, and Vervain, Lantana, Lippia or Frog Fruit, and Chase Tree or Vitex are grown as ornamentals.